 How SAP Abuses its Control Over the ERP System

-Customers that first purchased SAP never had any idea that they were giving this power over to SAP.
-Something no one predicted when ERP systems first began to be sold in the 1980s is how some software vendors would use the sale of the ERP system as a form of account control, directly purchases into often low value “accessory applications.”
-And no one drives their customers to buy more of its applications based upon the control of the ERP system than SAP.
+Customers that first purchased SAP never had any idea they were giving this power over to SAP.
+Something no one predicted when ERP systems first began to be sold in the 1980s is how some software vendors would use the sale of the ERP system as a form of account control, directly purchasing into often low-value “accessory applications.”
+And no one drives their customers to buy more of its applications based upon the power of the ERP system than SAP.

-Many an SAP partner has contacted me and tell me stories of how SAP threatens to take their partnership away if they don’t follow the SAP partner rules.
+Many SAP partner has contacted me and told me stories of how SAP threatens to take their partnership away if they don’t follow the SAP partner rules.
 And they explain precisely how the control by SAP works.

-Interestingly, almost all of the arguments initially used to sell ERP systems ended up not being true.
+Interestingly, almost all initial arguments used to sell ERP systems were untrue.
 The misleading information about ERP systems provided by SAP, Gartner, and SAP’s consulting partners in the book The Real Story Behind ERP: Separating Fiction from Reality.

-Does SAP Rein in its Bad Implementation Partners?
+Does SAP Rein in its Bad Consulting Implementation Partners?

 SAP has given awards to consulting companies like WiPro that are known to be horrible for customers.
 This problem is covered in the following quotation from the book SAP Nation 2.0.

-The Case Study of the Teradata – SAP Partnership
+The Case Study of the Teradata and SAP Partnership

 But let us review both SAP and Teradata.